adjtomo/pyadjoint/docs/mtm.rst

 Usage
 `````

-The following code snippets illustrates the basic usage of the multitaper
+The following code snippet illustrates the basic usage of the multitaper
 misfit function.

 .. code:: python